root-project/web/manual/roofit/index.md

 ### Signal and background model

-Taking a Gaussian probability density function, the following example constructs a one-dimensional probability density function with a Gaussian signal component and a `ARGUS` phase space background component.
+Taking a Gaussian PDF, the following example constructs a one-dimensional PDF with a Gaussian signal component and a `ARGUS` phase space background component.<br/>All indivdual components of the RooFit PDF (the variables, component PDFs, and the combined PDF) are all created individually by calling the constructors directly.

 {% highlight C++ %}
    #include "RooRealVar.h"
    #include "RooConstVar.h"
    #include "RooGaussian.h"
    #include "RooArgusBG.h"
    #include "RooAddPdf.h"
    #include "RooDataSet.h"
    #include "RooPlot.h"

    using namespace RooFit;

    void runArgusModel() {
 // Observable:
    RooRealVar mes("mes","m_{ES} (GeV)",5.20,5.30);